conectado/Blog/content/concurrency-patterns.md

 The code for this example can be found in the {{ github(file="content/concurrency-patterns/deadlock-mutex") }} directory
 {% end %}

 Once a task locks a mutex for reading from the socket, it'll prevent any other socket from being read or written, causing a deadlock.
-So even if the program compiles, the test hangs forever.
+So even if the program compiles, the test hangs indefinitely.

 We can fix this by noting that we only need to share the write side of the socket: